kif/pyFAI_publi/answer2.rst

 ........................

 All *regridding engines* in pyFAI provide the weighted and unweighted histograms in addition to integrated curve and the bin boundaries.
-Those values are used especially when propagating errors: sigma = sqrt( variance_weighted_histogram ) / variance_unweighted_histogram
+Those values are used especially when propagating errors: sigma = sqrt( variance_weighted_histogram ) / unweighted_histogram

 But this is only correct with *regridding engines* without pixel splitting as described in doi:10.1107/S1600576714010516
-As pixel splitting induces bin-correlation, the reported errors are overestimated (~20% if the bin size is a pixel).
+As pixel splitting induces bin-correlation, the reported errors are overestimated (~20% if the bin size equals the pixel size).
 One solution would be to take the trace of the covariance matrix as defined in Eq9 of this publication.
 While this is probably the way to go, there are currently no resources available to implement it.
 Pixel splitting is an issue only if the detector is perfect and has no point spread function which is true only for pixel detectors with large pixels (i.e. Pilatus).